awsdocs/aws-freertos-docs/doc_source/userguide/download-ota-mchip.md

 1. Extract the \.zip file you just downloaded\.

-1. Follow the instructions in [Getting Started with Amazon FreeRTOS](freertos-getting-started.md) to import the `aws_demos` project into the MPLAB X IDE, configure your AWS IoT endpoint, your Wi\-Fi SSID and password, and a private key and certificate for your board\.
+1. Follow the instructions in [Getting Started with FreeRTOS](freertos-getting-started.md) to import the `aws_demos` project into the MPLAB X IDE, configure your AWS IoT endpoint, your Wi\-Fi SSID and password, and a private key and certificate for your board\.

 1. Open `demos/include/aws_ota_codesigner_certificate.h`\.